 The purpose of the City's housing and density bonus programs is to incentivize the development of affordable housing within the City.
-The Hausrath Economics Group (HEG) confirmed that program adopted by the City Council in December and by ordinance in May would incentivize the development of affordable housing.
-That program also conformed with the recommendations of the California Rural Legal Assistance Foundation and the Western Center on Law & Poverty provided during hearings on AB 2345, when they advocated for maintaining the density for affordability ratio following the same pattern as density bonus law prior to the passage of AB 2345.
 All but one of the developers of Cupertino's housing element sites have applied for density bonuses using the incentives provided prior to the passage of AB 2345, including the developers of Vallco, Marina, Veranda, and Westport.
 The City has consistently approved these density bonus projects.

 The City also continues to offer a host of incentives to incentivize affordable housing within the City.
-(See Attachment 3.)
-Many of the affordable housing incentives are implemented through other parts of the Municipal Code (flexible zoning standards through the Planned Development Zoning District Ordinance, Below Market Rate (BMR) Housing Program through Chapter 19.172 of the Municipal Code and associated administration and other manuals) or General Plan programs.
+(See Attachment C.) Many of the affordable housing incentives are implemented through other parts of the Municipal Code (flexible zoning standards through the Planned Development Zoning District Ordinance, Below Market Rate (BMR) Housing Program through Chapter 19.172 of the Municipal Code and associated administration and other manuals) or General Plan programs.

 Despite these incentives, HCD has continued to assert that the City's current density bonus program does not comply with AB 2345.
-Based on the analysis by HEG and the experience of the City of San Diego, which previously adopted the AB 2345 program, developers are most likely to use the program by providing very low income housing.
-For this type of housing proposal, the AB 2345 maximum bonus of 50 percent for 15 percent very low income units is not much different from the City's existing density-for-affordability ratio which would require 17 percent very low income units for a 50 percent density bonus.
+Based on the analysis by Hausrath Economics Group and the experience of the City of San Diego, which previously adopted the AB 2345 program, developers are most likely to use the program by providing very low income housing.
+For this type of housing proposal, the AB 2345 maximum bonus of 50 percent for 15 percent very low income units is not much different from the City's existing density-for-affordability ratio, which would require 17 percent very low income units for a 50 percent density bonus.